On Interference-Rejection Using Riemannian Geometry for Direction of Arrival Estimation: Simulation Results

 \section{Simulation Results}

-In this section, we demonstrate the performance of the proposed approach based on Riemannian geometry, and compare it to Euclidean geometry, implicitly considered by the common practice.
+In this section, we demonstrate the performance of the proposed approach based on Riemannian geometry, and compare it to Euclidean geometry, implicitly considered by the common practice\footnote{The code is available at \url{https://github.com/amitaybar/Interference-Rejection-using-Riemannian-Geometry-for-DoA-Estimation}}.
 Additionally, we compare our approach to a heuristic method, based on the intersection of subspaces.
 The intersection leads to the rejection of non-common components, such as the interference sources subspace, and preserves common components, such as the desired source subspace.
 We refer to it as the intersection beamformer (see Appendix \ref{Apppendix: The Intersection Method} for more details).

 We consider a reverberant enclosure of dimensions $5\text{m}\times 4\text{m} \times 3.5\text{m}$ consisting of a microphone array with $\text{M} = 12$ microphones.
 The AIRs between the different sources and the array are generated based on the image method \cite{allen1979image}, as implemented by the simulator in \cite{habets2008room}.
 The sampling frequency is $16\text{KHz}$, and the length of the AIRs is set to $2048$ samples.
-The emitted signals are generated as white Gaussian noise.
-The desired source is constantly active, whereas the interference sources are active only intermittently.

 The received signal is transformed to the time-frequency domain using STFT with a window size of $1024$ samples with $50\%$ overlap.
 We test all methods using a single frequency bin, of index $250$, chosen according to the microphone spacing, which is $4.36\text{cm}$.
 Here, the correlation matrix estimation is based on $16$ STFT windows, which results in a segment duration of $1.024\text{s}$.
+The emitted signals are generated as white Gaussian noise.
+The desired source is constantly active, whereas the interference sources are active only intermittently.

 All the sources are positioned on a $140^\circ$ arc of radius $2\text{m}$ from the center of the array on the XY plane.
 The heights of the interference sources vary randomly, uniformly distributed between $0.5\text{m}$ and $3\text{m}$.
 The height of the desired source is set to $1.8 \text{m}$.
 Figure \ref{Fig: the scenario} presents the room layout, where the (two) interferences are marked by green squares, the desired source by a red star, and the microphone array by blue circles.
 The leftmost microphone is positioned at $(2.0436\text{m} ,1\text{m} ,2\text{m})$, and the rest are positioned $4.36\text{cm}$ apart along the x-axis.
 While we focus on this specific configuration, we note that we tested other configurations that yielded similar results.